 Bangalore · Critical care at home

-Ventilator care at home,
+Ventilator care at home, managed by experts.

-Invasive and non-invasive ventilation, set up safely in your home and run round the clock by critical-care nurses under doctor supervision — with continuous monitoring and a clear escalation plan.
+Invasive and non-invasive ventilation, set up safely in your home and run round the clock by critical-care nurses under doctor supervision, with continuous monitoring and a clear escalation plan.

 In one paragraph